metacpan/metacpan-cpan-extracted/distros/N/Net-LibNFS/README.md

 link (dynamically) against that.
 Otherwise we try to compile our own libnfs and bundle it (statically).

-A shared libnfs is preferable because it can receive updates on its own; a static libnfs locks you into that version of the library until you rebuild Net::LibNFS.
+A shared libnfs is usually preferable because it can receive updates on its own; a static libnfs locks you into that version of the library until you rebuild Net::LibNFS.

-If, though, you have a usable shared libnfs but for some reason still want to bundle a custom-built static one, set `NET_LIBNFS_LINK_STATIC` to a truthy value in the environment as you run this distribution’s `Makefile.PL`.
+If you have a usable shared libnfs but for some reason still want to bundle a custom-built static one, set `NET_LIBNFS_LINK_STATIC` to a truthy value in the environment as you run this distribution’s `Makefile.PL`.